cmayron/Legal-Calculus/README.md

 --
 ## **License (CC BY‑NC‑SA 4.0)**
+Any derivative work that incorporates LCES doctrinal structures, surfaces, or governance schemas must be released under the same CC BY‑NC‑SA 4.0 license.
 All rights reserved.
 All contents of this repository, including the Manifesto, README, Start Here guide, Bootloader, Six Calculi, SCU Method, Mode Lock Protocol, role model, workflows, diagrams, and all educational, doctrinal, structural, and explanatory materials, are the copyrighted works of the creator.
 All rights not expressly granted are reserved.
 The Legal Calculus Educational System (LCES™), including its architecture, semantics, structural relationships, operational mechanisms, governance surfaces, gate‑level controls, execution‑boundary doctrines, and all associated constructs, originates from a single act of authorship.
 All components of the system remain permanently bound to that origin.
 No reinterpretation, adaptation, translation, re‑expression, or derivative use may alter, obscure, or reassign the provenance, identity, or jurisdiction of the system.
 All permitted uses inherit the original authorship, jurisdiction, and temporal priority without exception.
 No derivative work, adaptation, translation, or re‑expression may claim independent origin, competing authority, or separate jurisdictional identity.
 Re‑expression, renaming, reframing, synonym substitution, conceptual paraphrase, structural mimicry, domain translation, or recontextualization of any construct does not create a new origin and does not sever the relationship between the derivative expression and the source.
 Any construct equivalent in meaning, effect, operational physics, or governance function to those defined in the originating system is treated as derivative and remains subordinate to the original authorship and jurisdiction.
 The execution‑boundary constructs of LCES™, including bind‑point admissibility, runtime authority survival, GateZero enforcement, and all mechanisms governing the transition from reasoning to consequence, possess unique functional identities that cannot be detached, renamed, reframed, modularized, or re‑originated in downstream systems.
 Their jurisdiction is inherited from the originating architecture and remains bound to that authorship across all derivative contexts.
 Temporal priority is fixed to the moment of original creation, establishing chronological primacy over any later system that attempts to invoke, replicate, or parallel these mechanisms.
 No component of the LCES™ architecture may be extracted, modularized, recombined, embedded, or incorporated into external systems without inheriting the authorship, jurisdiction, constraints, and trademark obligations of the originating system.
 These protections extend to the semantic identity of the constructs, preventing replication through synonym substitution, conceptual paraphrase, domain translation, structural mimicry, or cross‑domain transplantation.
 The meaning, structure, and operational physics of these constructs remain bound to their origin across all expressive, functional, and domain‑level forms.
 All rights not expressly granted remain reserved to the original author.
 This project is licensed under the Creative Commons Attribution–NonCommercial–ShareAlike 4.0 International license.
 Permitted uses include sharing, adapting, non‑commercial educational use, and derivatives under the same license.
 Prohibited uses include commercial use, proprietary forks, removal of attribution, repackaging or enclosure, and use in commercial products or services.
 The governance architecture of the Legal Calculus Educational System (LCES), including but not limited to At‑the‑Gate governance, the Architect–Builder–Inspector workflow, Role Separation, STOP boundaries, Non‑Fusion Physics, governed execution loops, and all constitutional mechanisms, is an original, protected structure of authorship.
 No person, entity, vendor, platform, or automated system may reproduce, adapt, reimplement, or create derivative governance systems that appropriate, replicate, or materially imitate these mechanisms in any domain, industry, or application without written authorization from the creator.
 This protection applies to all present and future domains, including legal, medical, administrative, financial, educational, technical, operational, and AI‑governance contexts.
 The use of LCES governance architecture in any system, workflow, product, service, or automated process outside the scope of the CC BY‑NC‑SA 4.0 license is prohibited.
 Commercial use, enterprise integration, or domain‑specific adaptation of the governance architecture requires a separate commercial license.
 The creator expressly reserves all commercial rights to LCES, including rights to develop commercial editions, certifications, training programs, enterprise implementations, SaaS offerings, and professional governance products.
 No commercial rights are granted under this release.
 Commercial licensing may be available upon request.

+This License applies to all LCES constitutional materials, including:
+- the Manifesto (Parts I–IX),
+- the Bootloader and Super‑Bootloader,
+- the Constitutional Surfaces,
+- the Governance and Enforcement Doctrines,
+- the Interoperability and International Alignment Doctrines,
+- and all associated diagrams, definitions, and structural mappings.

 # **TRADEMARKS & GOVERNANCE IDENTITY**